kylemede/DS-ML-sandbox/README.md

 - Ensemble learning (bootstrap aggregating/bagging)
 - Term Frequency/ Inverse Document Frequency
 - Experimental design and A/B tests
+- Breadth-first-search

+Big Data:
+- Spark in Python
+    - Before Spark 2.0 ->Resilient Distributed Datastores
+    - Spark 2.0 and up -> DataFrames
+    - MLlib
+    - Brief reviews of Spark SQL, Spark Streaming, and GraphX.
+- Elastic MapReduce + Hadoop YARN to distribute Spark jobs

+Overtime I will produce notebooks to discuss some aspects learned about these topics, and experiment with them through code.
+See those notebooks started so far below.

 ## Overviewed in notebooks: